bhargavpanth/protocols/osi.md

 This layer is again slightly far from a backend developer and anyone wishing to build application at the top most layer, may find no use understanding.

 ### Network layer

+The network layer is majorly responsible for two things on the TCP/IP stack.
+The concept of an IP address exists in this layer.
+And this layer chops down the frames that it receives from the Transport layer.
+The IP part of the TCP/IP exists at this layer.
+For the frames that this layer receives from the transport layer, this layer further chops them into packets and adds the source and destination IP addresses.

+Now, there are two commonly used standards for IP addressed - IPv4 and IPv6.
+Whilst the difference might not make a lot of sense for backend devs, it is still important to understand why they were introduced. *IPv4 has scalability issues*.
+It requires a host of other add-on protocols like ICMP to function.
+On the whole, a lot of network engineering specifics to consider.

 ### Transport layer
 ### Session layer
 ### Presentation layer